 It has relaxed some rules around international passenger flights to operate into Thailand for certain categories including, Thai nationals, foreigners with work permits, students and families of Thai nationals.
 However, the country remains closed to visitors.

 Qatar Airways is one of the only airlines still flying across the world.
 Although Doha is closed to visitors, the airport remains open to transiting passengers.
-Qatar is not one of the countries on the “safe” list, which means you must self-quarantine for 14 days on arrival into the UK.
-Even if you’re only transiting through the airport.
+Quarantine required in government managed facilities.

 We travelled on Qatar Airways through Doha airport earlier in the year, to read about what travelling at the height of the pandemic check out our blog: Qatar Airways Business Class KL to Doha during coronavirus

 Open to transiting passengers.
 All transit passengers must obtain a negative COVID-19 certificate before arriving in Dubai.

 Dubai is also open to visitors, however, you need a negative PCR certificate issued by the local government approved laboratory.
 The UAE government has specified designated laboratories on this list.

 Quarantine is mandatory in government designated hotels for all arrivals into the UK from the UAE for British Nationals.
 Non-British nationals are not allowed to enter the UK as UAE is on England’s ‘red-list’.

 Frankfurt / Munich

 Open to transiting passengers.
 Quarantine required upon arrival into the UK.